MrBigTree/study-note-cp-level2/java-oop.md

 Most common collections
 - List: ordered
   - ArrayList
-  - Stack:
+  - Stack: last in first out (like a stack of books); only add and remove at the top
   - LinkedList
+- Set: unordered, unique
+- Map
+  - Keeps associations between key and value objects
+  - every key in the map has an associated value
+  - the map stores the KEYS, VALUES, and the ASSOCIATIONS between them
+  - e.g., HashMap and TreeMap
 - Queue:
-- Set: unordered, unique
-- map: key and value
+  - first in first out (like a line of people waiting at SuzieQ)
-  - HashMap
+  - a priority queue
-  - TreeMap
+    - unordered collection
+    - efficient REMOVING the element with the highest priority

-Collection interface
+### Collection interface
   - at the root
   - all collection classes implement this interface
+- List interface
+  - remember the order of its elements
+  - two implementing classes: ArrayList, LinkedList
+- Set interface
+  - unordered of unique elements
+  - arranges its elements so that FINDING, ADDING, and REMOVING elements is more efficient
+  - two mechanisms to do this: hash tables, binary search trees

-A collections framework is an architecture for representing and manipulating collections.
+### A collections framework
+- is an architecture for representing and manipulating collections.
 All collections frameworks contain:
 - Interfaces
 - implementation classes: data structures that can be reused
 - algorithms: methods for computations

-Advantages
+### Advantages
 - API consistency: the API has a set of interfaces like Collection, Set, List, or Map
 - reduce programming efforts: programmers can focus on use Collection instead of DESIGN Collection
 - ENhances the speed and quality of programs: provides high-performance implementations of data structures and algorithms

-List interface
-- remember the order of its elements
-- two implementing classes: ArrayList, LinkedList

-Set interface
-- unordered of unique elements
-- arranges its elements so that FINDING, ADDING, and REMOVING elements is more efficient
-- two mechanisms to do this: hash tables, binary search trees

-Stack
-- last in first out (like a stack of books); only add and remove at the top

-Queue
-- first in first out (like a line of people waiting at SuzieQ)
-- a priority queue
-  - unordered collection
-  - efficient REMOVING the element with the highest priority

-Map
-- Keeps associations between key and value objects
-- every key in the map has an associated value
-- the map stores the KEYS, VALUES, and the ASSOCIATIONS between them

-Collection Methods
+### Collection Methods
 - every class implements Collection interface has these methods
 - sort
 - binarySearch